Aortic Dissection: A life-threatening complicationPosted September 19, 2021

 Dilation of the aortic root, the section of the aorta closest to the heart, is also a concern for some people with Ehlers-Danlos syndromes and is managed by experts in a similar way to other Heritable Disorders of Connective Tissue such as Marfan syndrome, and Loeys-Dietz syndrome (Saliba E et al. 2015, Rozado J et al. 2017).

 “Aortic and other arterial dissection and rupture is a major complication and a cause of death in vascular EDS and other rare types of EDS.” states Assoc.
-Prof. Dr. Alan Hakim, Consultant Rheumatologist, Acute Physician, and Chief Operating Officer for The Ehlers-Danlos Society.
+Prof. Dr. Alan Hakim, Consultant Rheumatologist, Acute Physician, and Director of Education for The Ehlers-Danlos Society.
 “By raising awareness of the risks and their management, and supporting research to identify the underlying disease mechanisms and treatment, we aim to improve patient outcomes and save lives.”

 An aortic dissection is a tear in the inner layer of the aorta, the major artery carrying blood from the heart to the rest of the body.
 The tear causes the aorta to swell and may burst if medical intervention is not performed immediately.